dvgamerr-app/go-bitkub/CLI.md

-# Bitkub CLI
+# go run .
+CLI

-A command-line interface for interacting with Bitkub API, built with Go, Cobra, and Zerolog.
+A command-line interface for interacting with go run .
+API, built with Go, Cobra, and Zerolog.

 ## Features